VBFT: Veloce Byzantine Fault Tolerant Consensus for Blockchains: VBFT Protocol

-Upon receipt of $2f+1$ votes for a block $b$, each node commits the block (commit phase).
-Each node also builds a $QC$ from votes it received for the block $b$.
-This $QC$ will be used as proof of commit during view change or for providing proof of commit required by an application that is running over the top of the VBFT protocol.
-Moreover, the $QC$ will also be used by the next rotating leader to propose the next block.
-The inclusion of the parent block $QC$ indicates that the primary is proposing the next block after committing its parent block.
-In this case, when a node receives the proposal, it does not need to verify the $QC$ in the proposal if it has already received $2f+1$ votes for the parent proposal in the protocol critical path.
-This check can be done (to punish the Byzantine leader) outside the critical path without affecting the protocol performance.
+Upon the reception of $2f+1$ votes endorsing a particular block $b$ with the matching view, block hash, state hash, and the parent block, each node takes the significant step of committing the block, thereby initiating the commit phase.
+Additionally, each node assembles a Quorum Certificate ($QC$) based on the votes received for block $b$.
+This $QC$ serves a dual purpose: it acts as verifiable evidence of block commitment during view changes and fulfills the requirement for providing proof of commitment as necessitated by applications operating atop the VBFT protocol.
+Furthermore, the inclusion of the parent block's $QC$ serves the strategic function of indicating that the leader intends to propose the subsequent block after the successful commitment of its parent.
+This measure also serves to deter subsequent leader nodes from inundating the network with redundant proposals.
+In this context, when a node receives a proposal, it is not required to validate the $QC$ within the proposal if it has already received $2f+1$ votes for the parent proposal within the protocol's critical path.
+This validation can be performed outside the critical path, if necessary, to address instances of Byzantine leadership, without compromising the protocol's overall performance.

-Each node that has committed the block will also send a $Reply$ message ($\langle Reply, v, r, t,b, i \rangle$) to clients whose transaction is included in the block (Algorithm \ref{Algorithm: Normal-Mode} lines 33-36), where $r$ is the transaction output and $t$ is the client timestamp when it proposed the transaction.
-A client considers its request/transaction being committed if it receives $2f+1$ distinct $Reply$ messages.
-Similarly, upon receipt of $2f+1$ votes, the new (rotating) primary commits the block and proposes the next block in its queue.
-If a node does not complete a view within the timeout period, it broadcasts the $\textsc{view-change}$ message.
+Additionally, each node that has successfully committed the block is tasked with dispatching a $Reply$ message ($\langle Reply, v, r, b \rangle$) to clients whose transactions have been included in the block.
+Here, $r$ represents the hash of the latest state as a result of the committed block execution.
+Generally, it is the hash of the Merkle tree that maintains the history of the blockchain.
+For a client to consider its request or transaction as committed, it must receive a minimum of $2f+1$ distinct $Reply$ messages affirming the commitment.

+Likewise, upon collecting $2f+1$ votes, the newly appointed (rotating) leader assumes the responsibility of committing the block and subsequently proposing the next block in its predefined queue.
+In the event that a node fails to complete a view within the designated timeout period, it initiates the broadcasting of a $\textsc{timeout}$ message.